eltitomanolo/apuntes-cursos-programacion/Programación en Python 2.md

 bmi[bmi > 23] #devuelve array([ 24.747])
 ```

-**Operadores Booleanos:** and, or, not no funcionan con objetos de numpy, para este tipo de elementos hay que utilizar:
+**Operadores Booleanos:** :warning: and, or, not no funcionan con objetos de numpy, para este tipo de elementos hay que utilizar:
 **logical_and()
 logical_or()
 logical_not()**